Svalorzen/AI-Toolbox/docs/TutorialMDP.md

         std::cout << "Starting solver!\n";
         // This is where the magic happens.
 This could take around 10-20 minutes,
-        // depending on your machine (most of the time is spent on this tutorial's
+        // depending on your machine (most of the time is spent recomputing
-        // code, however, since it is a pretty inefficient implementation).
+        // transition probabilities, however, since we don't cache them here.
-        // But you can play with it and make it better! auto solution = solver(world);
+        // But you can play with the code and make it better!). auto solution = solver(world);

         std::cout << "Problem solved? " << std::get<0>(solution) << "\n";